StrimCoder/VIsionAttend/README.md

 The frontend will be available at `http://localhost:3000`

-## User Management & Access Control
+## User Management & Access Controll
----

 ### Registration Rules
 - **First User**: The first person to register automatically becomes an admin (regardless of selected role)